formifan2002/signalk-vcan-logplayer/README.md

 5. Specific timeframe (yes/no)

     The reprocessing of the log file is only done for a specific time frame.
-The time frame is configured in two separate fields (start/end) in the format HH:MM:SS.
+The time frame is configured in two separate fields (start/end) in the format HH:MM:SS (HH=hours,MM=minutes,SS=seconds - e.g. 23:40:58).
+End time must be equal or greater than start time.

 ATTENTION: SignalK server must be restarted after each configuration change or if a new file has been copied to the input directory!